Some Points To Be Aware Of Before You Try To Build Your Self-Confidence

 Having confidence is important, but it's not the only thing you need to be socially successful

 A lot of advice on self-confidence has the underlying message that being more confident is central to success.
 You've probably had the tiresome experience of speaking to someone who was very sure of themselves, but also horrible at relating to people.
-Occasionally being more self-assured will solve your problems, but at other times what you're missing are knowledge or skills.
+Occasionally being more self-assured will single-handedly solve a problem, but at other times what you're missing are knowledge or skills.
 For example, if you're awkward at making conversation what may help more than anything are some specific suggestions on how to think of things to say when it's your turn to talk.

 Also, when you have the skills or traits to get the job done, you often don't need to be especially confident to accomplish your goals.
 If you know the right way to organize a group outing, it won't matter if you're filled with self-doubt the entire time you set up a plan and invite everyone.
 Unless your insecurities are flagrantly obvious and off-putting, they won't get in the way.